Getting the correct greeks for VIX options

 .

-So beware of broker quoted VIX option greeks– they are usually lying about the underlying.
+So beware of brokers quoting VIX option greeks—they are often lying about the underlying.